DavidMcMorrow/The-Best-Tetris-AIs-Ever/README.md

 -------------How to run the cross entrophy algorithim -------------------

-Move to the cross entropy branch on this repository.
+Move to the cross-entropy branch on this repository.

 Run main_menu.py, using python main_menu.py